Hamilton Academical 1-0 Dundee Utd

 Simon Murray went close to an equaliser for United, who will play at least a second season in the Championship.

-Accies were promoted to the Premiership in 2014 thanks to a play-off final win over Hibernian.
+Accies were promoted to the Premiership in 2014 thanks to a play-off final win over Hibernian, and Sunday's result means they are the only side to have come up from the Championship via the play-offs since their introduction.

 Line-ups